allowedcloud/allowed.cloud.github.io/posts/2021/02-github-pages-custom-domain.md

 <img src="/images/allowed-cloud-cloudflare-dns-settings.png" alt="DNS settings for Allowed Cloud on CloudFlare">

-Cool.
-That takes care of the first step, let's deal with the CNAME file.
-In your local repository create a file called CNAME, with no file extension.
+That takes care of the first step, let's deal with the `CNAME` file.
+In the root of your local repository create a file called `CNAME`, with no file extension.
 In it type in your custom domain on line 1 and save it.
-Now hop over to your Eleventy config file, mine is called `.eleventy.js`.
-We are going to use the `addPassthroughCopy` method to make sure that our CNAME file is carried over to the output directory when a build takes place.
+Now hop over to your Eleventy configuration file, mine is called `.eleventy.js`.
+We are going to use the `addPassthroughCopy` method to make sure that our `CNAME` file is carried over to the output directory when a build takes place.

 ``` javascript
 module.exports = function(eleventyConfig) {